Tilla Jogian: Site layout

-Tilla Jogian comprises a complex of Hindu Hindu temples housing at least three baths and a network of waterworks with at least two minor dams.
+Tilla Jogian comprises a complex of Hindu temples housing at least three baths and a network of waterworks with at least two minor dams.
+The complex has a temple-tank (sarovar) that was constructed during the reign of Maharaja Ranjit Singh.
+Furthermore, there are two cupolas which are provided with descending stairs and various temples.

 Access

 There are no developed pathways which lead to the complex – visitors must hike and bikers can ride on dirtbikes or trails to the top of the mountain in order to reach the site.
 Near the top is an old stone pathway named the Poorhiwaala Rah which leads to the temples, after passing the Ratti Banni ravine.
 There are number of walking trails to reach at the top: one from Rohtas Fort side and the other from Sanghoi, on the Jhelum River side.

+The trail to the complex begins at the village of Bhet situated on the northern side of the hill and is around 3 kilometers in-length, leading to the ascension of nearly 500 meters.

 Conservation

+The Tilla Jogian complex is not officially protected by local government bodies and is privately owned.
 Local villagers have scoured the site in order to find coins and souvenirs to sell to visitors.
 Vandals have also damaged the site, including the monument built by Ranjit Singh to mark the spot where Guru Nanak meditated.
-As of 2012, the site has become overgrown by olive trees, resulting is a gradual destruction of the site.
+As of 2012, the site has become overgrown by olive trees, resulting in a gradual destruction of the site.